 - Published: 1/10/2017 1:34:28 PM

-Preventative maintenance (PM) is critical for the ongoing success of a business that relies on equipment.
+Preventative maintenance (PM) software is critical for the ongoing success of a business that relies on equipment.
 There are two common types of maintenance strategies used by these types of companies – reactive maintenance and preventative maintenance.
 Reactive maintenance (also known as “run to failure maintenance”) occurs when the equipment has already broken down.
 Reactive maintenance (RM) adopts the attitude of “if it isn’t broke, don’t fix it”, a strategy that can sometimes save money short term, but often ends up costing more in the long run.
-The greatest disadvantage of RM is unplanned downtime, which can be a silent killer for any production based organization.
+The greatest disadvantage of RM is unplanned downtime, which can be a silent killer for any production-based organization.

 Preventative maintenance programs aim to prevent all equipment failures before they occur.
-Maintenance is regularly planned and performed on a piece of equipment while the equipment is still working, so that it does not break down unexpectedly.
-By minimizing unexpected breakdowns, unplanned downtime is avoided and equipment and asset uptime can be maximized.
+Maintenance is regularly planned and performed on a piece of equipment while the equipment is still working so that it does not break down unexpectedly.
+By minimizing unexpected breakdowns, unplanned downtime is avoided and equipment and asset up-time can be maximized.

 One of the major benefits of PM is that it can be planned.
 With a PM program, planning and scheduling become a critical component of the organization.
 A well planned and scheduled maintenance program increases the amount of “wrench-on” time.
 Wrench-on time is the amount of time in a day when maintenance technicians are actively doing hands-on maintenance.
-Idle technicians means wasted dollars spent on human capital and should be minimized for a successful operation.
+Idle technicians mean wasted dollars spent on human capital and should be minimized for a successful operation.

 Most maintenance staff only perform 2.8 hours of actual maintenance a day.
 Of the remaining 65% of the time, the breakdown is as follows:

 - 12% goes towards obtaining tools and materials

 - 15% goes towards travel time to and from the job

 - 5% goes towards idleness at the job site